 Eat Some Eggs

 Starting your morning with some protein-packed eggs can help you shed that spare tire before you know it.
 A study published in the International Journal of Obesity reveals that middle-aged study participants who started their day with eggs lost more weight than those who kicked things off with a similarly caloric, high-carb breakfast.
 If you're worried that adding some eggs to your meal plan will raise your cholesterol, don't be; recent research shows that most people can safely consume up to three eggs each day without adversely affecting their cholesterol.
 In fact, scrambling 1-3 eggs per day resulted in an improved cholesterol profile!

 High-fat foods, like nuts, can often feel off-limits to those eager to lose weight, but that doesn't mean you should shun then from your menu.
 A study conducted by researchers at Reina Sofia University Hospital found that, over the course of a 28-day observation, study participants who ate a diet rich in monounsaturated fats (like those found in nuts) improved their insulin sensitivity and put on less belly fat than subjects whose meals were rich in saturated fats and carbohydrates.
 Nuts are also good sources of protein and fiber, which can help keep you full and fend off food cravings for longer than your average carbohydrate-rich meal.

 Grill Up Some Salmon

 Think of salmon as your secret weapon when it comes to losing weight after 40.
 Research published in Scientific Reports reveals that mice whose high-fat diets were supplemented with omega-3-rich fish oil put on less weight and less belly fat and enjoyed lower fasting glucose and insulin levels than a group fed the same foods, but without the omega-3s; they even burned more calories.
 For those concerned about their mental fitness as the years pass, fish oil provides an added benefit: research has linked the consumption of omega-3s to reduced rates of dementia, and their anti-inflammatory properties may help slow the progression of degenerative bone disease and arthritis.
-Fill up without filling out your waistline by making the 20 Healthy Fats That Help You Get Slim part of your regular routine.
+Fill up without filling out your waistline by making the healthy fats part of your regular routine.